Peak Oil and Sunsets

-Peak Oil is not an enjoyable concept to consider, but it is a reality that will be changing our world and our lives.
+Peak Oil is a reality that is changing our world and our lives.
 In a nutshell, the term refers to the fact that we have reached a peak in extracting oil from the planet, or we soon will.
 This peak is the halfway mark, which doesn’t sound too bad — but we have extracted the easiest oil there is to find and remove.
 After this, extracting petroleum will be more costly, both in money and in ecological impacts.
 There is widespread scientific and political agreement as to the reality of Peak Oil, although people do disagree as to the exact timing.
 If we haven’t passed the peak yet, it is coming soon.
 We can see ahead the sunset of the petroleum era.

 There are many implications of this sitation.
 With oil becoming scarcer and harder to extract, we will be paying more at gas stations.
 All goods that are transported will cost more to be moved from, for example, China to your nearest big box store.
 Even road upkeep will be more expensive, since asphalt contains oil.
 Literally as well as metaphorically, we can expect more potholes ahead.

 Most people aren’t paying much attention to Peak Oil.
 They may know what it is in a general way, but they are busy coping with work, family, and everything else on their plates.
 Some people are paying attention, and you can see a variety of reactions to Peak Oil online, including the whole spectrum of survivalists and those who believe the end of the world is near.